kristosh/Essentials-of-Machine-Learning/optimization.md

 $$\frac{df}{dx} = \lim_{h \to 0} \frac{f(x+h) - f(x)}{h}$$

-As a simple example to understand what is going one is the following: We do have the function $y = x^2$ and we would like to calculate its derivative throughout the space.
+As a simple example to understand what is going on is the following: We do have the function $y = x^2$ and we would like to calculate its derivative throughout the space.
 In the following image you can see how the function looks like if we plot it in the Cartesian space, but also how does its derivation looks like throughout the Cartesian space:

 <p align="center">
   <img src="images/Figure_1.png" alt="Sublime's custom image" style="width:80%"/>
 </p>

-Note, that close to $y = -inf$ the slope of the function $y$ is big and point towards the negative direction since the value of $y$ tends to reduce and this is the same, then as the function tends to go towards $y = 0$, the slope still has negative values but its size tends to reduced until $y = 0$, where the slope is also $y' = 0$.
+Note, that close to $y = -\infty$ the slope of the function $y$ is big and point towards the negative direction since the value of $y$ tends to reduce and this is the same, then as the function tends to go towards $y = 0$, the slope still has negative values but its size tends to reduced until $y = 0$, where the slope is also $y' = 0$.
 Usually, with $'$ we symbolize the derivative of a function.
 Then, once $y$ goes towards the positive side for $x$ the slope becomes positive and the `magnitude` of the slope increases.

 Thus, by calculating the derivative we calculate the slope of the function that shows in which direction our function is heading to and also the magnitude of the change.
 When we calculate the derivative of a function, except of finding the slope, we can local or global extremes of the function which are located in the positions where $f^{'}(x) = 0$.
 In our example, $f^{'}(x) = 0$ is taking place when $x = 0$, thus, we have a global minimum at this position.